gtech-mulearn/IEEE-LAUNCHPAD/profiles/arjunms@mulearn.md

 3. AI Interest Group Lead for Gtech Mulearn

     • Conducted many sessions on "Grab Your Superpowers" which introduces a new AI tool to the Mulearners.
+    • Planned for conducting bootcamps and workshops with my fellow teammates.

 #### Networking: